The Q4 Middesk Index Report is here→

 Results for a business search on the Delaware Secretary of State website

 Here, you can see the information file for the business; in this case, Google.
 But the EIN number is not included in this summary.
-Note, however, there is an option to request a report that includes the business’s tax assessment information; this will likely include the EIN.
+But there is an option to request a report that includes the business’s tax assessment information, which will likely include the EIN.
 It costs $20, though, and you will need to create and/or log into an account to process the transaction.

 3. Go directly to the IRS for nonprofit organizations